Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical results

 \subsection{Dirichlet Helmholtz on interior circular domain}

 First, we look at the PDE

 where $\Omega$ is the interior of a circle of radius 0.25, centered at the origin.
 The analytic solution is given by

 where $I_2$ is the first-kind modified Bessel function of order 2.
-Our computational domain here is the periodic box $[-0.5, 0.5]^2$, and we replace solution values within $m_1=6$ meshwidths of the boundary and use interpolation points located $m_2=8$ meshwidths from the boundary.
+Our computational domain here is the periodic box $[-0.5, 0.5]^2$.
 We use equally spaced boundary points with $\Delta s \approx c \Delta x$ for various values of $c$, and the solutions are computed for grid sizes ranging from $N=2^6$ to $2^{12}$.